Liverpool make contact with Rabiot - Paper Talk

 Lille centre-back Leny Yoro has informed Real Madrid he wishes to join the club.

-Chelsea hold talks with the representatives of Lille striker Jonathan David about a potential transfer this summer.
+Chelsea have held talks with the representatives of Lille striker Jonathan David about a potential transfer this summer.

+Real Madrid captain Nacho is set to join Saudi Pro League side Al Qadsiah.

 THE SUNDAY TIMES